abhilashraju/reactor/design/reactor.md

 ## Proposed Design

 The reactor APIs should promote code that describes data flow in a declarative manner.
-So the APIs should be set of composable abstractions that cane be fitted together to solve application's domain specific requirements.
-This is analogous to how traditional plumbing work has been done using pipes and connectors to redirect water flow.
-In our case the water is our data and connectors are the APIs abstractions the frameworks provides.
+So the APIs should be set of composable abstractions that cane be fitted together to solve application's domain specific problems.
+This is analogous to how plumbing work has been done using pipes and connectors to redirect water flow.
+In our case the water is the Data and connectors are the Source, Operators  and the Sink.
 The  skeleton of a  reactive application will look like below.

 ```ascii